-One thing which Simon and I thought was really nice was after the match the team came to the Family stand to meet the fan and do signings and photographs.
-This means so much to the children who go to watch and really makes them feel like they are important to the game too.
-We came away from our first T20 Cricket Match buzzing, the children couldn’t stop talking about it and were eager to tell all their friends.
+Simon and I thought it was really nice were after the match the team came to the Family stand to meet the fan and do signings and photographs.
+This means so much to the children who watch and really make them feel like they are important to the game.
+We came away from our first T20 Cricket Match buzzing, the children couldn’t stop talking about it, and we’re eager to tell all their friends.
 We have already been looking into getting tickets to a game a little closer to home but wouldn’t rule out driving to Manchester again for the warm welcome we received.

 Top Tips for a fun family day out